 - Limited capability for work-related activity element (LCWRA)

-- Limited capability for work and work element (not available after 3rd April 2017)
+- Limited capability for work and work element (not available for new claimants after 3rd April 2017)

 - Carer element